wix-incubator/erb/bootstrap/wix-bootstrap-testkit/README.md

  - options, optional - testkit, environment variables which you can override - provide either partial/complete replacement for default values:
   - timeout, ms - how long testkit is waiting for app to be ready.
   - env - object that is passed to a child process and is accessible via `process.env`.
 Defaults to `require('env-support').bootstrap()`.
 Any options passed in will be merged.
+  - disableDebug, bool, optional - to disable debug mode where app is not forked but executed in same process.

 ## app(appFile, options)
 Factory method for creating new instance of `EmbeddedServer` for running provided service entry point in a forked process.